Symbolic dynamics for three dimensional flows with positive topological entropy: Measures of maximal entropy

 \section{Measures of maximal entropy}

-We use the symbolic coding of Theorem \ref{ThmSymbolicDynamics} to show that a geodesic flow on a compact smooth surface with positive topological entropy can have at most countably many ergodic measures of maximal entropy.
-This application requires dealing with non-ergodic measures. \begin{lem} Let $\vf$ be a continuous flow on a compact metric space $X$.
-If $\vf$ has uncountably many ergodic measures of maximal entropy, then $\vf$ has at least one measure of maximal entropy with non-atomic ergodic decomposition. \end{lem} \begin{proof} Let $M_\vf(X)$ denote the space of $\vf$--invariant probability measures, together with the weak star topology.
+We use the symbolic coding of Theorem \ref{ThmSymbolicDynamics} to show that a geodesic flow on a closed smooth surface with positive topological entropy can have at most countably many ergodic measures of maximal entropy.
+This application requires dealing with non-ergodic measures.

+\begin{lem} Let $\vf$ be a continuous flow on a compact metric space $X$.
+If $\vf$ has uncountably many ergodic measures of maximal entropy, then $\vf$ has at least one measure of maximal entropy with non-atomic ergodic decomposition. \end{lem}

+\begin{proof} Let $M_\vf(X)$ denote the space of $\vf$--invariant probability measures, together with the weak star topology.
 This is a compact metrizable space \cite[Thm 6.4]{Walters-Book}.
-The following claims are standard, but we could not find them in the literature:
+The following claims are standard, but we could not find them in the literature.

 {\sc Claim 1.\/} {\em Suppose $E\subset X$ is Borel measurable, then $\mu\mapsto \mu(E)$ is Borel measurable.}